spartan-phunguyen/github-crawler/README.md

 1. **Expert Identification**: Finds top GitHub users in a specific programming language based on followers, stars, PRs, and other metrics
 2. **Comment Collection**: Gathers issue and PR comments from identified experts
 3. **Comment Enrichment**: Uses OpenAI to classify and analyze comment content
+4. **Tone Analysis**: Evaluates the tone and communication style of expert comments
-4. **Vector Embedding**: Creates searchable embeddings and stores them in Qdrant vector database
+5. **Vector Embedding**: Creates searchable embeddings and stores them in Qdrant vector database
-5. **Parallel Processing**: Handles multiple experts concurrently with controlled task management
+6. **Parallel Processing**: Handles multiple experts concurrently with controlled task management

 ## Key Features